🪰515,480 violations tracked across 67 Florida counties

 Inspectors evaluate dozens of items across several categories:

-Critical Violations (Highest Risk)
+Critical Violations (Highest Risk — 3 points each)

 These pose an immediate threat to public health and include: